-Here is an example of a SWOLF set: 16x50’s on a set pace time at the 85% of your 50 best time.
+Here is an example of a SWOLF set: 16x50’s on a set pace time at 85% of your 50 best time.
 The goal is to lower your score each 50 without increasing your speed.

 Optimizing the length of the stroke is critical to swimming performance because it impacts both stroke index and energy.
 The goal is to maximize the distance you can travel per stroke cycle.
-The more distance you cover with each stroke the better your stroke index will be.
+The more distance you cover with each stroke, the better your stroke index will be.

 If your stroke rate is too low while your distance per stroke remains high, you’re gliding.
-If your stroke rate is too high while your distance per stroke is decreasing, then your pull may be inefficient.
+If your stroke rate is too high while your distance per stroke decreases, then your pull may be inefficient.
 Striking a balance between a good DPS and an optimal SR is the ultimate goal of mastering overwater swimming.

 Swimming with a band over your ankles will immobilize your legs.
-To make up for the loss of propulsion from the kick you are forced to focus on maximizing your power with your catch and your pull.
+To make up for the loss of propulsion from the kick, you are forced to focus on maximizing your power with your catch and your pull.
 Pulling without kicking also favours an early entry and a higher stroke rate to make the pace time.

 4. Understand Stroke Index